-- 40. Plaintiffs incorporate by reference each preceding and succeeding paragraph as though set forth fully at length herein. - 41.
-Defendant had a duty of reasonable care to design, manufacture, market, and sell non-defective pressure cookers that are reasonably safe for their intended uses by consumers, such as Plaintiffs and their family. - 42.
-Defendant failed to exercise ordinary care in the manufacture, sale, warnings, quality assurance, quality control, distribution, advertising, promotion, sale and marketing of its pressure cookers in that Defendant knew or should have known that said pressure cookers created a high risk of unreasonable harm to the Plaintiff and consumers alike. - 43.
-Defendant were negligent in the design, manufacture, advertising, warning, marketing, and sale of its pressure cookers in that, among other things, they:
+- 43. Plaintiff incorporates by reference each preceding and succeeding paragraph as though set forth fully at length herein. - 44.
+Defendant had a duty of reasonable care to design, manufacture, market, and sell non-defective pressure cookers that are reasonably safe for their intended uses by consumers, such as Plaintiff and his family. - 45.
+Defendant failed to exercise ordinary care in the manufacture, sale, warnings, quality assurance, quality control, distribution, advertising, promotion, sale and marketing of its pressure cookers in that Defendant knew or should have known that said pressure cookers created a high risk of unreasonable harm to the Plaintiff and consumers alike. - 46.
+Defendant was negligent in the design, manufacture, advertising, warning, marketing, and sale of its pressure cookers in that, among other things, it: - a.
+Failed to use due care in designing and manufacturing the pressure cookers to avoid the aforementioned risks to individuals: - b.
+Placed an unsafe product into the stream of commerce; - c.
+Aggressively over-promoted and marketed its pressure cookers through television, social media, and other advertising outlets; and - d.
+Was otherwise careless or negligent.

-- Failed to use due care in designing and manufacturing the pressure cookers to avoid the aforementioned risks to individuals; - b.
-Placed an unsafe product into the stream of commerce; - Aggressively over-promoted and marketed its pressure cookers through television, social media, and other advertising outlets; and - d.
-Were otherwise careless or negligent. - 44.
-Despite the fact that Defendant knew or should have known that consumers were able to remove the lid while the pressure cookers were still pressurized, Defendant continued to market (and continue to do so) its pressure cookers to the general public. - 45.
+- 47. Despite the fact that Defendant knew or should have known that consumers were able to remove the lid while the pressure cookers were still pressurized, Defendant continued to market its pressure cookers to the general public (and continues to do so). - 48.
 Defendant's conduct, as described above, was extreme and outrageous.
-Defendant risked the safety and well-being of the consumers and users of their pressure cookers, including the Plaintiffs to this action, with the knowledge of the safety and efficacy problems and suppressed this knowledge from the public.
+Defendant risked the safety and well-being of the consumers and users of its pressure cookers, including the Plaintiff to this action, while possessing the knowledge of the safety and efficacy problems, and suppressed this knowledge from the public.
 Defendant made conscious decisions not to redesign, warn or inform the unsuspecting consuming public.
 Defendant's outrageous conduct warrants an award of punitive damages.